jflamy/owlcms4/docs/Refereeing.md

 1. USB keypads: they emulate a USB keyboard.
 2. Joystick keypads: they emulate a joystick, and a small piece of software converts the joystick button press to a keyboard press.
-3. Bluetooth keypads: they emulate a Bluetooth keyboard
+3. Bluetooth keypads: they emulate a Bluetooth keyboard and work with most devices such as iPads and Windows laptops.

 #### **Example of USB keypads**